input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

         bs = filter (λ {b → (slotNumber' b) ≤? (s ∸ L)}) Cpref
        in fromMaybe block₀ (head bs)
 ```
-A party can vote for a block, if
-  * the current slot is the first slot in a voting round
-  * the party is a member of the voting committee
-  * the chain is not in a cool-down phase

-Voting updates the party's local state and for all other parties a message
-is added to be consumed immediately.
 ```agda
     createVote : SlotNumber → PartyId → MembershipProof → Signature → T → Vote
     createVote s p prf sig t =